Fort Le Boeuf: Washington's mission

-War
+French and Indian War

 The French and Indian War began in North America on 28 May 1754 with the Battle of Jumonville Glen.
 (It was the regional front of the Seven Years' War between Britain and France in Europe.)
 Some four years later, on 25 July 1759, the French surrendered Fort Niagara to the British.

 During August 1759, the commander of Fort Presque Isle sent an order to Fort Le Boeuf and Fort Machault for the officers and troops to abandon their positions and move north.
 Before they left, they burned the forts to make them unavailable to the British.
 The British rebuilt these forts and gave them British names, as they renamed the former Fort Duquesne at the Forks of the Ohio as Fort Pitt.

+Destruction

 During Pontiac's Rebellion, on 18 June 1763, a war party of Native Americans burned Fort Le Boeuf.
 The survivors escaped to Fort Venango (formerly Fort Machault), but it too was burned, so they continued to Fort Pitt.

-On 1 August 1794, Major Ebenezer Denny reported to Governor Thomas Mifflin from Le Boeuf.
-He described a fortification with four blockhouses, manned by riflemen.
-The two rear blockhouses had a six-pound cannon on the second floor, as well as swivel guns over the gates.

 When Judge Vincent settled in Waterford during 1797, he wrote, "There are no remains of the old French fort excepting the traces on the ground..."